johnstonbl01/clementinejs/docs_beginner.md

 ##### MongoDB

-MongoDB has great installation instructutions for MAC OSX, Windows and Linux.
+MongoDB has great installation instructions for MAC OSX, Windows and Linux.
 [See this page.](http://docs.mongodb.org/manual/installation/)

 ##### Clementine.js